Baccalaureate Accelerated Track (BAT) Program

 1. Complete and submit a transfer application online.
 You may submit the "SUNY" or the "Common" application.

-2. Complete your Supplemental Application Form Online:
+2. For SUNY application applicants ONLY: Complete your Supplemental Application Form Online:

 a) Log on to BU Brain